elisakaisa/SL_trip_planner/README.md

 Improvements:
 - Add data about the train/bus line's trip (similar to the SL app)
+- Add description text to the exported event
 - Add data about what platform the bus/train leaves
 - Fix date issue by fetching date and time from the api instead
+- Improve UI and add theme

 ## Authors